Master of Science in Nutrition

 Mission Statement

 The Mission of the University of the Incarnate Word Nutrition Program is to prepare professionals committed to providing nutrition and dietetic services to improve the health and well-being of individuals and groups.
-The program emphasizes the importance of scientific and evidence-based practice, ethical decision-making, and understanding of social justice issues including regional through global ecological dimensions of food and nutrition.
+The program emphasizes the importance of scientific and evidence-based practice, ethical decision-making and the understanding of social justice issues, including the regional and global ecological dimensions of food and nutrition.

-For admission to the Master of Science in Nutrition program, applicants must submit the following:
+For admission to the Master of Science in Nutrition program, applicants must have:

-• Evidence of an earned Baccalaureate degree from an accredited institution of higher learning with an overall GPA of 2.5 or better.
+• Obtained a baccalaureate degree from an accredited institution of higher learning with an overall GPA of 2.7 or better.

-• GRE score with a minimum score of 143 in the Verbal Reasoning,141 in the Quantitative Reasoning and an Analytical Essay score of 3.
+• Taken the GRE within the last 5 years and received a minimum score of 143 in Verbal Reasoning, 141 in Quantitative Reasoning and 3 on the Analytical Essay.

 • Organic Chemistry (3 hours)